 These two different sets of beliefs lead to radically different thoughts, relationship patterns, and ways of living in one’s body.

-Beliefs also change in response to sexual abuse and new beliefs are developed.
+Beliefs also change in response to sexual trauma and new beliefs are developed.
 According to Francine Shapiro, traumas like sexual abuse tend to influence beliefs about safety, choice, and responsibility.
-In response to sexual abuse, there is a likelihood of believing one cannot be safe, is powerless, or is to blame for what happened.
+In response to sexual trauma, there is a likelihood of believing one cannot be safe, that one is powerless or is to blame for what happened.
 Such beliefs become obstacles to reducing posttraumatic stress and symptoms such as depression and dissociation.

-Fortunately, there are several ways to change beliefs, whether they arise from early development or the trauma of sexual abuse.
-Prominent ways of working with beliefs include 1) mindful reframing and 2) studying the relationship between beliefs and the other core organizers to shift how you organize experience.
+Fortunately, there are several ways to change beliefs, whether they arise from early development or sexual trauma.
+Prominent ways of working with beliefs include 1) mindful reframing and 2) studying the relationship between beliefs and the other core organizers such that you begin to shift how you organize experience.
 The following are examples from Pat Ogden’s Sensorimotor Psychotherapy:

 Addressing magical thinking takes commitment, time, and mindfulness.
 The cognitive schemas directing attention and organizing experience are not always easily discerned.
 You have to purposefully ask what you may be holding true about yourself and the world that no longer serves who you are becoming.
 Sometimes this is done by identifying the belief that keeps you stuck in the past, like “I don’t have the right to say no.” Other times, it’s more helpful looking for the missing piece — the belief that would support becoming the person you desire to be, such as “I always have the right to say no.” This process is supported by noticing how changing beliefs alters emotions and body states.